Culture & new hire onboarding

 New Manager training

 Good managers often demonstrate a combination of good communication skills, adaptability, resilience, coaching, and empathy.
-For first time managers, VR allows for practice in a safe space.
-At the end of simulation, learners have an opportunity to watch and listen to themselves for self-evaluation, and to better assess their performance.
+For first time managers, VR soft skills training allows for practice in a safe space.
+At the end of the simulation, learners have an opportunity to watch and listen to themselves for self-evaluation, and to better assess their performance.

 Crisis communication & difficult conversations